-(5) The Authority-

-- (a) shall, within ninety days from the receipt of an application of an operator or within such other reasonable period in the circumstances; or (4) The chargers on a memory of the land that is a more property of the charge of the impose an interconnection agreement on two operators if a negotiated Dagreement is not possible or if the Authority determines that such agreement promotes fair competition.
+- (4) Where the Commission does not respond to the application in the time specified in subsection (3), the Commission shall be taken to have approved the application. - (5) The Commission- - (a) shall, within ninety days from the receipt of an application of an operator or within such other reasonable period in the circumstances; or - (b) may, on its own motion, impose an interconnection agreement on two operators if a negotiated agreement is not possible or if the Commission determines that such agreement promotes fair competition.

-- (6) Before imposing an interconnection agreement between two or more operators, the Authority shall give each operator thirty days' notice stating the reasons for the intended imposition, and giving the operators opportunity to make representations. - (7) The Authority shall issue minimum guidelines in accordance with which telecommunications operators shall engotiate interconnection agreements.
-Tod of lamidril oil guildano
+- (6) Before imposing an interconnection agreement between two or more operators, the Commission shall give each operator thirty days' notice stating the reasons for the intended imposition, and giving the operators opportunity to make representations. - (7) The Commission shall issue minimum guidelines in accordance with which telecommunications operators shall negotiate interconnection agreements.

-66. Maximum interconnection rates.
+59. Maximum interconnection rates.

-- (1) Notwithstanding section 65, the Authority may fix maximum interconnection rates. - (2) For the purposes of determining the rate under subsection (1), the Authority shall take into account- - (a) accessibility and affordability of the communications services to all parts of the society; lon llade normal A - (b) fair treatment and competition among the operators
+- (1) Notwithstanding section 58, the Commission may fix maximum interconnection rates. - (2) For the purposes of determining the rate under subsection (1), the Commission shall take into account- - (a) accessibility and affordability of the communications services to all parts of the society; - (b) fair treatment and competition among the operators

-PART XI-UGANDA COMMUNCATIONS TRIBUNAL.
+PART X-UGANDA COMMUNCATIONS TRIBUNAL.

-67. Establishment of Uganda Communications Tribunal.
+60. Establishment of Uganda Communications Tribunal.

-(1) There is established a tribunal known as the Uganda Communications Tribunal.

-- Authority Bill - (2) The tribunal shall consist of a judge and two other persons appointed by the President on the recommendation of the Judicial Service Commission. - (3) The judge shall be the chairperson of the tribunal. - (4) The chairperson or a member of the tribunal shall hold office for four years, and shall be eligible for reappointment. - (5) The tribunal may, in the discharge of its functions, be assist by not more than four technical advisers appointed by the tribunal from technical persons identified by the Minister. - (7) A technical adviser shall be appointed for a specific assignment after which the appointment shall lapse.
+- (1) There is established a tribunal known as the Uganda Communications Tribunal. - (2) The tribunal shall consist of a judge and two other persons appointed by the President on the recommendation of the Judicial Service Commission. - (3) The judge shall be the chairperson of the tribunal. - (4) The chairperson or a member of the tribunal shall hold office for four years, and shall be eligible for reappointment. - (5) The tribunal may, in the discharge of its functions, be assisted by not more than four technical advisers appointed by the tribunal from technical persons identified by the Minister. - (6) A technical adviser shall be appointed for a specific assignment after which the appointment shall lapse.

-68. Funds of the tribunal.
+61. Funds of the tribunal.